To mill or not to mill

-When you get to a place where you need to overlay, in most cases you’ll have a significant amount of cracking (of pavement),Lander said.
+When you get to a place where you need to overlay, in most cases you’ll have a significant amount of cracking (of pavement).
 And whenever you overlay on cracked pavement, whatever crack pattern you have is going to come back.
 When that crack pattern comes back, your pavement doesn’t last as long.

 The second option is to edge mill at the gutter pan and increase the crown of the road.
 This will work for multiple applications until the crown of road becomes too steep.